SeakyLuo/SMPlayer/README.md

 Go to Settings and set the Root Folder of your music files.

 # TO DO
-Improve search algorithm.

-Move music from folder to folder.

 Improve editing album art by selecting a song in a dropdown with searching.

-Batch delete.

 Page shows no music hint.

 Album properties.

-Improve shy header.

 Album art in NowPlayingFull.

-Search multiple lyrics choose one.

-Improve recent music month.

-Lyrics preference.

 Improve voice assitant command set.

 Rename folder.

-Right-click menu with current item.
+Move music from folder to folder.
+Batch delete music file.

+Search multiple lyrics choose one.
+Lyrics priority in notification.

 # TO FIX
 Able to drag titlebar when loading, multi-select.